 In an SMR drive, tracks generally overlap.
 However, they don’t always overlap: you can have gaps between different “zones” of shingled tracks.

 Just which standard is in play depends on the interface.
 For SCSI, the standard is Zoned Block Command (ZBC), and for ATA, it’s Zoned Device ATA Command Set (ZAC).
-SSD also benefits from zoned treatment: Zoned Namespaces (ZNS) is the relevant standard for NVMe SSDs.
+SSDs can also benefit from zoned treatment: Zoned Namespaces (ZNS) is the relevant standard for NVMe SSDs.

 Zoned standards are crucial for the scalability of data centers making use of zoned devices.
 Implementing them can be tricky, however, as it requires updated software and operating systems.
 In order to speed up the adoption of zoned storage, WD’s Zoned Storage Initiative aims to foster an open-source community which makes such upgrades easier to perform.